 6. Cervical Cancer

-These types of cancers are more likely to occur in women that have reached menopause but can still happen to younger women.
-Most of the time your spotting is not due to cancer.
-Still, consider getting checked out by an OB/GYN, especially if you are over the age of 40.
+Rarely, cervical cancer can be responsible for spotting and other forms of vaginal discharge.
+Cervical cancer is more likely to occur in women that have reached menopause but can still happen to younger women.
+Most of the time, spotting is not due to cancer, though you should consider getting checked out by an OB/GYN, especially if you are over the age of 40.

-7. Polycystic Ovary Syndrome
+7. Polycystic Ovarian Syndrome (PCOS)